About the WINS program

 SCinet provides the essential advanced and commodity networking capabilities the conference needs to support large-scale HPC demos.
 In recent years, SCinet has delivered bandwidths exceeding 1 terabit per second and has had the opportunity to utilize new services and technology, such as pre-production software-defined networking and intrusion detection systems.

 III.
 Travel for SCinet training

 This grant funds selected participants to travel for the staging (if applicable), setup, and attendance of the SC conference as a SCinet volunteer.
 Travel could include up to three weeks (or some portion of these three weeks) depending on the SCinet team needs.
-SC17 will take place in Denver, CO and the setup and conference have been scheduled for the following dates:
+SC18 will take place in Dallas, Texas and the setup and conference have been scheduled for the following dates: